riz4d/IG-BOT/README.md

 # IG-BOT

-it is an Javascript Oriented tool to Automating Instagram Actions.
+it is an Node js Oriented tool to Automating Instagram Actions.
 Based on Instagram API

 ### What Is Instagram Bot ?